sarahalhawi92/moo/README.md

 This has been setup as a maven project using java and testng.
 To run the project, you will need some sort of IDE (IntelliJ, eclipse etc)

-Frameworks used - restassured, testng
+Frameworks used - maven, restassured, testng

-2. Go to project root in a terminal and do mvn 'clean install'
+2. Go to project root (in a terminal) and do mvn 'clean install'
 3. Tests can be run by doing 'mvn test'

 note: if you don't have maven installed, you can just run the tests by going to the test package, right click and then select 'run all tests in package'